DHTMLX/gantt-docs/data/desktop/working_time.md

 ~~~

 {{note The format of the working time that was used up to version 7.0
-will continue working as before:
+will continue work as before:
 ~~~js
 gantt.setWorkTime({hours:[9, 18]})
 ~~~